Satyaranjan8414/Expedia-Clone/README.md

 Things Used
 We using different kinds of the technologies to make this website.
 These things are as follows:

-- Javascript, React, Readux, Chakra UI, CSS, HTML ,tailwind etc.
+- Javascript, React, Readux, Chakra UI, CSS, HTML, tailwind etc.

 ## Contributers